-The interior is future proofed to allow the installation of a lift in future so that this project really would be a ‘life-time’ home standard.
+The interior is future proofed to allow the installation of a lift in future, so that this project really would be a ‘life-time’ home standard.

 If you have land adjacent to a rural village, or you have a large garden plot located in a rural village, no matter how awkward the site appears, there is always a design-solution that can be adapted to work with the site.
-This type of architect-led custom-build home will increase your chances of getting planning permission, to unlock real value from a redundant land and property asset.
+This type of architect-led self-build home will increase your chances of getting planning permission, to unlock real value from a redundant land and property asset.

 At Thomas Studio we make sure all our planning applications, located in rural locations, are designed and prepared to maximise the potential to get planning permission, and we help you to understand and implement the 8-steps as set out in the ‘how to get planning permission’ guide.
 [HERE]

 So what has gone wrong in recent times?
-The house-building industry has been dominated by volume-house builders and nationally we have forgotten how to custom-build; with fewer than 20% of all new builds being custom-build, this means that few people actually get to design their own homes in a way they want to live.
+The house-building industry has been dominated by volume-house builders and nationally we have forgotten how to self-build; with fewer than 20% of all new builds being self-builds, this means that few people actually get to design their own homes in a way they want to live.
 Few people actually get any chance at all to create a space suited to their lifestyle arrangements.
 The end result is most people adjust their lives to a pre-determined living format, set by others, which is often decades out of date.

 If you are interested to here more about this application and how to progress your own self-build you can read more [here] or contact the studio.